nautobot/nautobot-app-golden-config/docs/navigating-golden.md

 Some of the information descibed in this view, may not be immediately obvious.

 * The Backup/Intended/Compliance status will always show the last time the job was successfully ran for that device, but there are several conditions it may be in.
-  * Green with a date states that the ran was successful, which was the last time the job ran.
+  * Green with a date indicates that the ran was successful, which was the last time the job ran.
   * Red with a data indicates the last time the job ran successfully, with the last time the job was attempted in be shown when you mouse over the date.
   * A red double-dashed icon indicated the job has never been successful
 * The icons are provided in the following order, that largely matches the status.